zoryzhang/Slides/ai2reason/ai2reason_240112.md

 - Consciousness / self-awareness / active learning.
 <aside>
 The motivation of seeking explanatory power, creativity, and the desire to reason are hard-coded in the system.
-In other word, a zombie AI that has no consciousness.
+In other words, a zombie AI that has no consciousness.
 </aside>

 - Latency / efficiency / scalability.